sgr checkout [OPTIONS] IMAGE_SPEC

 store them as full table snapshots.

--s, --include-snap: Include the full table snapshots.
+-s, --snap: Store the table as a full table snapshot.
 This consumes more space, but makes checkouts faster.

 -m, --message TEXT: Optional commit message